AlbinoGazelle/nburns.tech/README.md

 Removed Facebook and Twitter links in footers.
 Added LinkedIn Link.

+# Planned Modifications

+Add a projects page to hold all current and past project links and information on each project.

 # Issues

 Find something wrong?
 Please [Open a new issue](https://github.com/AlbinoGazelle/nburns.tech/issues) and I'll take a look ASAP.

 # License

 [MIT](https://opensource.org/licenses/MIT)